211129-Enterprise/demos/1-core-java/FirstJavaProgram/README.md

 <br>

-2. Create a folder. `cd` into this folder and create a document called `HelloWorld.java` with `touch HelloWorld.java`.
-Open the folder in a plain text editor of your choice.
+2. Open up Gitbash on your computer (if you're on Windows) or a termianl if you're on Mac.
+Create a folder by running the command `mkdir FirstJavaProgram`.
+Then `cd` into this folder and create a document called `HelloWorld.java` with `nano HelloWorld.java`.

+> *`nano` will open a terminal-based text editor traditionally used for UNIX-based systems*

 3. Write the following code: